ThibaultDucray/TonexPedal-TouchOSC-Template/README.md

 Set your ToneX Pedal to MIDI channel 2 (or change all messages inside message mapping view to the desired MIDI channel).

+# Limitation

+Cannot read the settings from the Tonex Pedal (limitation of the pedal itself).

 # Screenshot

 ![Main screen](https://raw.githubusercontent.com/ThibaultDucray/TonexPedal-TouchOSC-Template/refs/heads/main/ToneX-controler-2.jpg "Main screen")